3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 PostgreSQL provides a clustering concept for database schemas that allows users to group multiple instances of the 3D City Database.
-This means within one database object a user can create more schemas like in the ‘citydb’ schema, that store the table layout of the 3D City Database.
+This means within one database object a user can create more schemas like the default ‘citydb’ schema, all of which contain the table layout of the 3D City Database.
 They can be regarded as separate namespaces.
 To address the different namespaces, dot notation should be used in queries.
 Note, if tables are not schema-qualified the first namespace in the database